 “If you design buildings that people enjoy being in, they’re worth more to the residents and to the community,” he says.
 “We’ve tried to add the most value by creating something that’s exciting to live in.”

-Each of The Overlook’s 10 units has a 1,650-square-foot, shotgun-style floor plan with two balconies, for a combined 450 square feet of outdoor living space.
-From the interior, French doors open onto the front balcony, which features an outdoor bar/bike-storage unit.
+Each of The Overlook’s 10 units has a 1,650-square-foot, shotgun-style floor plan with two balconies, for a combined 450 square feet of outdoor living space plus outdoor bar/bike-storage unit.
+A fully retractable glass wall opens the entire living space to Knoxville's natural beauty.
 Floor plans offer either two or three bedrooms, two bathrooms and a laundry closet.